 Located in the picturesque town of Cliden, the Connemara Sands Hotel & Spa is another hotel on our list that has been awarded the ‘Traveller’s Choice: Best of the Best’ accolade (top 1% on the site).

-A luxury boutique resort hotel and spa, the Sands is located along the Wild Atlantic Way and in the breath taking region of Connemara.
-Residents also have private access to the blue flag Mannin Bay beach during their holiday.
+A luxury boutique resort hotel and spa, the Sands is located along the Wild Atlantic Way in the breathtaking region of Connemara.
+During their holiday, residents also have private access to the blue-flag Mannin Bay beach.

-There is also a seaweed spa and a great restaurant showcasing the best of local cuisine.
+There is also a seaweed spa and an excellent restaurant showcasing the best local cuisine.
 Clifden is a great town to enjoy traditional Irish culture with live pub music and ceilí dancing.
-If you love being out in nature then Clifden is one of the best places to stay in Galway.
+If you love being out in nature, Clifden is one of the best places to stay in Galway.

 Ballynahinch Castle

-The original castle was built onsite in 1546, by none other than Grace O’Malley, Irelands Pirate Queen and her husband Donal O’Flaherty.
-The Martins bought the estate in 1590, they were one of the fourteen tribes of Galway.
+The original castle was built on site in 1546 by Grace O’Malley, Ireland’s Pirate Queen, and her husband Donal O’Flaherty.
+The Martins bought the estate in 1590; they were one of the fourteen tribes of Galway.
 You can check out our article on the history of Galway to learn more about the fourteen tribes of Galway.

-In 1746 the present house was built by the Martins as an inn.
-Major renovations took place in 1813 which saw the Martins move into Ballynahinch.
-By now the Martin Family were members of the British Parliament.
-You may have heard of MP Richard Martin who was famously known as ‘Humanity Dick’ for his animal rights activism.
+In 1746, the Martins built the present house as an inn.
+Major renovations occurred in 1813, which saw the Martins move into Ballynahinch.
+By now, the Martin Family was a member of the British Parliament.
+You may have heard of MP Richard Martin, who was famously known as ‘Humanity Dick’ for his animal rights activism.

-The Castle has plenty of accolades, including the ‘Traveller’s Choice: Best of the Best (Top 1%)‘ Award from TripAdvisor, as well as the best hotel and restaurant award from Food and Wine magazine, the #6 Resort Hotel in the UK and Ireland by Travel & Leisure and #3 hotel in Ireland by Condé Nast magazine.
+The castle has received numerous accolades, including the ‘Traveller’s Choice: Best of the Best (Top 1%)’ Award from TripAdvisor, the Best Hotel and Restaurant award from Food and Wine magazine, the #6 Resort Hotel in the UK and Ireland by Travel & Leisure, and the #3 hotel in Ireland by Condé Nast magazine.

-On the official website you will see that the castle offers plenty of room options, as well as self-catering options and there are also many activities available on the hotel grounds and in the surrounding area.
-Connemara is one of the best places to stay in Galway and there are so many different accommodation types available!
+On the official website, you will see that the castle offers plenty of room options and self-catering options.
+There are also many activities available on the hotel grounds and in the surrounding area.
+Connemara is one of the best places to stay in Galway, and there are so many different accommodation types available!

-Ballynahinch Castle takes advantage of its surrounding to give visitors a fairytale like experience.
-It is surely one of the best places to stay in Galway, for those who want a holiday to remember.
+Ballynahinch Castle takes advantage of its surroundings to give visitors a fairytale-like experience.
+It is surely one of the best places to stay in Galway for those who want a holiday to remember.

 Delphi Resort